 When it’s time to escape the cities of Geneva and Zurich, just two hours away Switzerland’s small picturesque towns feel like walking through a medieval movie set.

-Cobbled streets and fairytale castles, decorated fountains and frescoed houses; it’s not hard to find such delights in many Swiss towns, largely thanks to centuries of neutrality.
+Cobbled streets and fairytale castles, decorated fountains and frescoed houses; it’s not hard to find such delights in many towns in Switzerland, largely thanks to centuries of neutrality.
 No cannons, no tanks, no crossfire; all of it means that almost every Swiss town has an unspoilt medieval heart.
-So which are the best Swiss towns to visit?
+So which are the best towns in Switzerland to visit?

 Sometimes the best things come in small packages.
 Rather than sticking to the big-name attractions like Lucerne or Montreux, it’s also worth heading out to discover small-town Switzerland.
 Here are 10 enchanting towns, each with far fewer than 10,000 inhabitants, which can be reached in an easy day-trip from either Geneva or Zurich.
 Any one of them makes for a perfect day by train or car.

-This is one of those towns that many people rush past in their haste to reach somewhere else.
+This is one of those towns in Switzerland that many people rush past in their haste to reach somewhere else.

 Estavayer sits on the southern shore of Lake Neuchâtel, the largest lake completely within Switzerland, with views across to the Jura mountains.
 An imposing Savoyard castle guards the bluff overlooking the lake, and within the former town walls are a host of atmospheric cobbled streets and squares.

 Stand in the sloping main square of Gruyères and you could be forgiven for thinking you’re on a Hollywood film set.
 Yes, it is that picture-perfect, complete with a brooding castle at the top of the town.
 This isn’t off the beaten track but despite the crowds it’s definitely worth it, especially if you arrive early.
 Be sure to indulge in a cheesy lunch while you’re here.